TobikoData/sqlmesh/docs/reference/configuration.md

 **Default:** `None`

 ### owner
 The owner of a model.
-Maybe used for notification purposes.
+May be used for notification purposes.

 **Type:** string
 **Default:** `None`